arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ## How to use this guide

-**If you're here because you've just started your first Arcus Lab:**
+**If you're here because you've just started with a new Arcus Lab:**

 Congratulations!
 This goal of this guide is to get you up and running with your new lab, regardless of your research background and expertise.